-When I was about 14 years old, I decided I didn’t want to go to church any more, and my parents didn’t make me.
-Some girlfriends and I met some older boys at the neighborhood swimming pool, and we started drinking and smoking and doing all kinds of worldly things.
+When I was about 14 years old, I decided I didn’t want to go to church any more.
+And my parents didn’t make me.

 I lived at home until I was about 22 years old, when I became involved with a man who was 15 years older than me.
 My parents didn’t want me dating him.
 But instead of listening to their advice, I moved in with him.
 It was an abusive relationship from the beginning, both physically and emotionally.